SmItH197/SteamAuthentication/README.md

 Open up steamauth.php and change localhost to your domain Find $api_key on line 5 and set it to the api key you got from http://steamcommunity.com/dev/apikey

-Now in your file add the following:
+Now in your file add the following at the top:

     <?php

     require 'steamauth/steamauth.php';

+    ?>

+And where you want the protected content to be:

+    <?php
     if(!isset($_SESSION['steamid'])) {

         steamlogin(); //login button

     }  else {

+        include ('steamauth/userInfo.php'); //To access the $steamprofile array
         //Protected content

         logoutbutton(); //Logout Button